Amazon Web Services

 The General step

 Enable this collection Select the toggle to turn on data collection.
-You can disable data polling any time without deleting a collector.
+You can disable data polling at any time without deleting a collector.
+Name Add a name to distinguish one AWS collector from the other.
+This name will be used internally in Cygna Auditor Description (Optional) Add there any further details about the current configuration.
+The Amazon API Credentials step Access key

 Secret key

+Provide your AWS authentication keys, and check your AWS account for more information.
 Authorized region Select one or more Amazon regions where your services reside.
 These regions will be used to provide access to the AWS API and continue with the configuration steps.
 It must be regions authorized for the Amazon account.
+Verify connectivity Click to check that the services for Elastic Cloud Compute (EC2), Organizations, S3, and Cloud Trail are accessible.
+These functions are used during configuration and data collection.
+The connectivity is checked for the region you specified above.

 If you have configured proxy settings, those settings will be used to test connectivity.
 If a proxy server is used without those proxy settings, access has to be provided outside of Cygna Auditor.